 Meanwhile, on The Big Island, Kona City sits in the middle of an arid field of volcanic rocks.
 The name Kona roughly translates to the sailing term “leeward.”
 It means the side of an island less likely to see a storm, and Kona is not about to see rain anytime soon.
 It is the capital of the dry desert west side which is cut off from the rainforest of the east side by the island’s towering dormant volcano.
 The top of , which stands more than 13,000 feet above sea level, sees snowfall during January and February even as Kona remains dry.

-The effects of the rainy season vary depending on your location on the islands, but you can expect a typical rainy season day unless your holed up in Kona.
+The effects of the rainy season vary depending on your location on the islands, but you can expect a typical rainy season day unless you're holed up in Kona.

 Humpback whales make one of the world’s longest migrations to breed in the water of Hawaii.
 They swim for six to eight weeks straight over the course of 6,000 miles from the colder waters of the world.
 Some come from Alaska while others come from the southern hemisphere.